anyscale/madewithml.github.io/docs/courses/mlops/cicd.md

 > If we want to deploy and serve multiple models at a time, it's highly recommended to use a purpose-built [model server](api.md#model-server){:target="_blank"} to seamlessly inspect, update, serve, rollback, etc. multiple versions of models.

 The specific deployment method we use it entirely up dependent on the application, team, existing infrastructure, etc. The key component is that we are able to update our application when all the integration tests pass without having to manually intervene for deployment.

+!!! note
+    We'll learn how to separate developing and serving in our [orchestration lesson](orchestration.md){:target="_blank}.
+We can still leverage CI/CD workflows for pushing our code to Git but separate workflows can then use the validated codebase to execute downstream workflows (evaluation, serving, retraining, etc.).

 ## Marketplace